lusinge/typst-apa-link-fix/versatile-apa/reference/README.md

 # LaTeX APA7 Document Class References

-Some docuemnt examples for each of the class options:
+Some document examples for each of the class options:

 - student
 - manuscript